CLAS-205/sp25-site/docs/textbook/unit2/project2-compounds/index.md

 1. Helium
 2. Lithium
 3. Chromium
-4. Tellurium
+4. Protactinium
-5. Radium
+5. Calcium

 ## 🔎 Problem 2: Gods Against Humanity

 These elements all include references to Greek and Roman mythological figures in their names.
 Look up and provide the name of the figure, what the figure represents in mythology, and why the element was named after that figure.
 Then, tell whether you think this name is appropriate.

-(Hint: You may find it helpful to look into the history of how each element was discovered, to determine why each was named after the mythological figure associated with it.)
+(Hint: Look into the history of how each element was discovered to determine why each was named after the mythological figure associated with it.)

 1. Titanium
 2. Promethium
-3. Plutonium
+3. Uranium
 4. Tantalum
-5. Selenium
+5. Niobium

 ## 📚 Problem 3: It's a Numbers Game